 The Global Exchange on Religion in Society is expected to be operational in the first half of 2020.

 The Global Exchange will be financed by the European Union through the Partnership Instrument.
 It will be entrusted to an organisation through an open call for tenders.
-Interested organisations can participate in the open call by applying as indicated here.
+More information on the tender procedure can be found here.

 The 'Global Exchange on Religion in Society' will be open to civil society practitioners of diverse backgrounds (including faith-based actors), who are already working on issues at the intersection of faith and social inclusion.
 Participants will be selected because of their expertise, not because of their faith or denomination.

 Are you interested in applying?
 Stay in touch by sending an email to this address: firstname.lastname@example.org